syncfusion-content/uwp-docs/uwp/Pivot-Grid/OLAP/Drill-Operation.md

 ![Drill-operation-hide-expanders](Drill-Operation_images/Drill-operation-hide-expanders.png)

-N> Since the `ShowExpanders` property interacts with the `OlapDataManager`, you should call the `DataBind()` method of the SfPivotGrid after assigning the value to this property.
+N> Since the `ShowExpanders` property interacts with the `OlapDataManager`, you should call the `DataBind()` method of the Pivot Grid after assigning the value to this property.